 My Story

 I have had a history of bad job interviews, starting with 2 my sophomore year.
-More recently I was really shooken up from an exit interview I had at one of my jobs.
+More recently I was really shaken up from an exit interview I had at one of my jobs.
 They were giving me advice about what I could do better, but all it sounded like to me was that they thought I was shy and that was a horrible trait to have with their company.
 I felt like I lost all my confidence and was not excited by the idea of a career anymore.
 The only way for me to overcome this feeling was to forget what they’d said that made me feel bad about myself and throw myself into another job interview.
 Long story short; I had an amazing interview, and my self confidence is completely back.
 So no matter what is bothering you about your life or future, you can pull through and be successful.
 I believe in you and so do the people in your life (just remind them to tell you once in a while).

 What Do You Think?